- Montreal 2012

 View all 161 sessions

-Software Developer for 10 years, my favorite topics are Docker, building tools, Continuous Integration and, of course, core Java development.
+Software Developer for 15+ years, my favorite topics are containerization (Docker and Kubernetes), building tools, Continuous Integration and, of course, core Java development.

-On my spare time, I work on various open source projects : from Twitter bots written in NodeJS, to Android apps - with of course their corresponding Docker images if possible :-)
+In my spare time, I work on various open source projects : from Twitter bots written in NodeJS or Go, to Android apps !